2022 Summer Study of the United States Institute for Secondary Educators

 Housing and Meal Arrangements

 All participants will receive the Department of State’s Accident and Sickness Program for Exchanges (ASPE) health benefit, which provides coverage of up to $100,000, with a $25 co-pay per medical visit and a $75 co-pay per emergency room visit, for the duration of the program.
 Pre-existing conditions may be covered up to $100,000, subject to policy exclusions and limitations.
 COVID-19 is treated like any other illness under the ASPE policy.
 Information on the health benefits program may be found online at https://www.sevencorners.com/gov/usdos.

 Program Requirements and Restrictions

 All participants are expected to participate fully in the program.
 Participants must attend all lectures and organized activities and complete assigned readings.
 Family members and/or friends cannot accompany participants on any part of the program.
 This is an intensive Institute and there will be little time for personal pursuits unrelated to the program.
 The Institute is not a research program.

 Study of the U.S. Institutes is highly competitive.
-Priority will be given to candidates who have firm plans to enhance, update or develop courses and/or educational materials with U.S. studies focus or component, who have no prior or limited experience in the United States, and who have special interest in the field of secondary education as demonstrated through past scholarship, accomplishments, and professional duties.
+Priority will be given to candidates who have firm plans to enhance, update or develop courses and/or educational materials with a U.S. studies focus or component, who have no prior or limited experience in the United States, and who have special interest in the field of secondary education as demonstrated through past scholarship, accomplishments, and professional duties.